SdtElectronics/muzic/Readme.md

 ### DEFLATE
 * `int deflateInit(z_stream* strm, int level)`

 Initializes the internal stream state for compression.
 Currently, parameter `level` is not used, but preserved for compatibility with Zlib.

 * `int deflate(z_stream* strm, int flush)`

 `deflate` compresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.
 Currently, parameter `flush` is not used, but preserved for compatibility with Zlib.
-The behavior of this function is always similar to the Zlib counterpart being fed with the option `Z_SYNC_FLUSH`.
+The behavior of this function is always similar to the Zlib counterpart being fed with the option `Z_FINISH`.

 * `int deflateEnd(z_stream* strm)`

 All dynamically allocated data structures for this stream are freed.
 This function discards any unprocessed input and does not flush any pending output.

 ### INFLATE
 * `int inflateInit(z_stream* strm)`

 Initializes the internal stream state for decompression.

 * `int inflate(z_stream* strm, int flush)`

 `inflate` decompresses as much data as possible, and stops when the input buffer becomes empty or the output buffer becomes full.
 Currently, parameter `flush` is not used, but preserved for compatibility with Zlib.
 The behavior of this function is always similar to the Zlib counterpart being fed with the option `Z_SYNC_FLUSH`.

 * `int inflateEnd(z_stream* strm)`

 All dynamically allocated data structures for this stream are freed.
 This function discards any unprocessed input and does not flush any pending output.

 ### Structures and macros